cavi-art/sexp-parser-java/README.md

 This is a Proof of Concept.

-This is a parser, based on work from Joel F. Klein, published unde GPL and FDL at RosettaCode.
+This is a parser, inspired on the publication from Joel F. Klein, published under GPL and FDL at RosettaCode.
+We did not take any code from it directly, so not being a derived work from it, we are releasing it under the Apache 2 license.
 We changed the parser so that it also correctly accepts *improper* lists, as well as using a more similar datatype for storing lists, as it is the cons, instead of using an ArrayList-based strategy.

 To compile you will need: